Hyperaktiv-ai/hyperaktiv.github.io/pages/Tracking_setup.md

 ````

 ## Revenue
-When your user finalized a subscription or purchased a one-time product, add this piece of Javascript :
+When your user finalized a subscription or made a any kind of purchase, add this piece of Javascript :
 ````
 dataLayer.push({
  'event': 'revenue',